Fano Graph = (3,6)-cage

 Microworlds of Research

 Here are a series of research environments where with relatively little background one can have the experience of trying to solve problems which are both old and new.
 It is exciting to work on a problem on your own even if some of the questions have already been solved.
 Typically, new questions that have not been solved arise from this process, plus there is great enjoyment to be had in exploring problems that are new to you on your own.
+In particular, high school students should be able to make progress on questions of this kind.

 This set of questions involves the shortest tour to visit a collection of lines in the Euclidean plane.